SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     * - Type
       - Description
-      - Example
+      - Example(s)

     * - Enrollment
-      - Set of person data which are captured.
+      - The full set of data which are captured for one purpose.
-      - :todo:`TBD`
+      - N/A

     * - Document Data
-      - The document data of the enrollment.
+      - The documents used as an element of proof for part of the enrollment data.
-      - :todo:`TBD`
+      - Birth certificate, invoice.

     * - Biometric Data
       - Digital representation of biometric characteristics.